shikhar-sahay/hawkeye/README.md

-# 🦅 HawkEye – Attack & Risk Visualization SIEM
+# HawkEye - Attack & Risk Visualization SIEM

 HawkEye is a lightweight cybersecurity simulation and visualization platform that models attack behavior, correlates events into attack paths, and computes real‑time risk scores.
-It is designed for learning, demonstrations, and security analytics experimentation.
+It is designed for learning, demonstrations, and experimentation in security analytics.

 The project combines a Flask backend with a JavaScript frontend to simulate attacker activity, ingest logs, and visualize how threats progress over time.